einride/protoc-gen-typescript-aip/README.md

 insertion_point         If non-empty, indicates that the named file should already exist,
                         and the content here is to be inserted into that file at a defined insertion point.

+skip_file_resource_definitions
+                        If set to true, resource names will not be generated for resource definitions in the file scope.
+Default: false.
 ```

 ---